brunoan99/brunoan99/README.md

 # Hello, world!
-I'm Bruno ! 🌎 Olá mundo!
-Eu sou Bruno! 🇧🇷
+I'm Bruno 🌎 Olá mundo!
+Eu sou Bruno 🇧🇷

-<p align="center"> My favorite phrase | Minha frase favorita </p>

 "The only difference between master and apprentice is that the master has failed as many times as the apprentice ever thought to try." <br/> "A única diferença entre mestre e aprendiz é que o mestre falhou tantas vezes quanto o aprendiz jamais imaginou tentar."
 <br/>